Newsletter No. 19 – Social Law

 SUMMARY

-• Fraud in the posting of workers and illegal work
+• Fraud related to the posting of workers and illegal employment:

-• National collective agreement for architectural, urban planning and environmental consultants
+• National collective agreement for architectural, urban planning and environmental consultancies.

 I. Contract and execution of the employment contract

-… of March 11, 2015 Mention relating to the precariousness allowance in the interim contract
+… of March 11, 2015 Mention concerning the end-of-contract bonus in the temporary employment contract

 II.
 Termination of the employment contract

-… of March 25, 2015 Reclassification: prior consultation of staff representatives
+… of March 25, 2015 Redeployment: prior consultation with staff representatives

-… of April 9, 2015 Wearing religious symbols in the workplace
+… of April 9, 2015 Wearing of religious symbols in the workplace

 … of March 17, 2015